wp-plugins/top-authors/readme.txt

 == Changelog ==

+= 1.0.9 (2015-05-12) =
+* Added the custom ID field
+* Widget hidden if no authors

 = 1.0.8 (2015-05-06) =
-- Added the ta/post_query filter for more control over the authors shown
+* Added the ta/post_query filter for more control over the authors shown

 = 1.0.7 (2015-05-06) =
-- Corrected a typo in a variable name
+* Corrected a typo in a variable name

 = 1.0.6 (2015-05-06) =
 * Corrected an issue with the Authors to show parameter